Plantlyfe/HOMELAB-/README.md

 - VM & Container Management accessed through a Web GUI.
 - Installed various Virtual Machines by uploading the ISO into Proxmox to start the installation
 - Tailscale VPN installed via the Proxmox Shell for remote access over the internet.
-- Tailscale also installed on a few VMs such as SERVER1 & Target-PC for direct remote access.
+- Tailscale also installed individually on a few VMs such as SERVER1 & Target-PC for direct remote access.

 ### Virtual Machines
 | VM Name            | OS                     | Role                       | IP           |